shantoroy/shantoroy.github.io/_posts/2021-06-04-intro-to-reinforcement-learning-part1-basic-concepts.md

 	- deterministic state transition, $s_{t+1} = f(s_t,a_t)$
 	- stochastic state transition, $s_{t+1} = Pr(\centerdot \vert s_t,a_t)$

+## Final Objective of RL
+Our target is to maximize the

 ## How RL works
 Based on the objectives, RL takes different approcahes to solve a particular problem.
 Here, we will get introduced to the primary approaches to solve RL problems.